 You’ll often find us playing a game between dinner and bedtime.
 It’s a fabulous, screen free way to end the evening.
 Lately, we’ve been playing a lot of creativity boosting games.
 They’re fun, because they don’t rely on chance to win.
 You have to actually make an effort and think.

-I bought Morphology Junior several years ago, and it’s been sitting on a shelf collecting dust ever since.
+I bought Morphology Junior several years ago, and it sat on a shelf collecting dust for a long time.
 You see, it’s one of those 4+ player games that I couldn’t try before some of my younger kids grew up.

 It’s so much fun!